You must pass the knowledge test if you want to apply for a new private hire, hackney carriage or dual drivers licence.

 Phone us on 01223 457000 to pay the fee – ask for ‘taxi’ when prompted.
 You can call from 10am to 4pm, Monday to Friday.
 Check the cost of the test on our taxi licensing fees page.

-Email the form and receipt to us to complete your application.
+Email the form and receipt to us with your safeguarding certificate from STC to complete your application.
 We will reject your application if you do not send them together.

 About the tests and requirements

-• take the knowledge test – you will have a maximum of 2 hours
+The knowledge test takes place online.
+You will have a maximum of two hours to complete it.

-The tests will be invigilated.
+The test will be invigilated.
 To complete the online invigilation tests, please ensure the below IT requirements are met:

 You must show your DVLA photocard licence when you take the tests.
 If you do not, you will not be able to take the session and you’ll have to pay the necessary fees again.